isc-projects/kea/doc/sphinx/arm/hooks.rst

 -  ``subnet4-add/subnet6-add`` - adds a new subnet into the server's configuration.

--  ``subnet4-update/subnet6-update`` - updates a subnet in the server's
+-  ``subnet4-update/subnet6-update`` - updates (replaces) a single subnet in
-   configuration.
+   the server's configuration.

 -  ``subnet4-del/subnet6-del`` - removes a subnet from the server's
    configuration.